Selective non-catalytic reduction

-The reaction requires a sufficient reaction time within a certain temperature range, typically 1400 and 2000 F, to be effective.
-At lower temperatures the NO and the ammonia do not react.
-Ammonia that has not reacted is called ammonia slip and is undesirable, as the ammonia can react with other combustion species, such as sulfur trioxide (SO_{3}), to form ammonium salts.
+At lower temperatures the nitrogen monoxide (NO) and the ammonia do not react.
+Ammonia that has not reacted is called ammonia slip and is generally undesirable, as ammonia itself is a harmful pollutant.
+Excess ammonia can also react with other combustion byproduct species, such as sulfur trioxide (SO_{3}), to form ammonium salts.

-At temperatures above 1093 °C ammonia oxidizes:
+At temperatures above 2000 F ammonia oxidizes: